kwcityhk/hkupop-legco/README.md

 * PSPP running

     -   As the file convention are different, you have to edit the sample jobs file directory

+	-	Also when download from windows use the default location Github under your Document folders, otherwise it may not work

+	-	Once again the file convention is different for different OS e.g. / vs \ and location and even home folder name is different

     -   Running Graphic (Really have to find those other two windows I am afraid)